videojs/video.js/README.md

 <Provide a screenshot of the new coverage results>
 ![coverageResKeyDown](hieuimgs/coverageResKeyDownBe4.png)
 <State the coverage improvement with a number and elaborate on why the coverage is improved>
+The previous version of the test file did not cover the situation where the ESC or Tab was pressed.
+What we did was simply add tests in.
+The function coverage was 0% and we got it up to 85%.

 <Test 2>